blacksenator/fritzsoap/README.md

 That´s all! **Simple, convenient, straightforward!**

-`fritzsoap.php` is the main class providing general basic objects.
-All other subclasses are extensions of this class.
-You usually use this subclasses. **Each subclass refers to exactly one service!** The naming is identical.
-There is also one function for each action.
+The file `fritzsoap.php` is the meta class providing general basic objects.
+All other files are subclasses as descendants of this meta class. **Each subclass refers to exactly one service!** The naming is identical.
+In every particular class there is also one function for each action!
 The **function name matches the name of the action** - following php coding rules: first char lower case and no hyphens!
 For example, the `X_AVM-DE_GetIPTVOptimized` **action** is called with the `x_AVM_DE_GetIPTVOptimized` **function**.

 ### Useful dependency